emory/inc-mm-v4/_posts/articles/2017-04-02-completely-mental-part-three.md

 <div class="notice--danger">
 <h4>Buckle up</h4>
 <p>First of all I'd just like to say that this is the hardest part of this series that I've written yet.
 I started to write this a year ago, in April, 2017, but I couldn't have written it then.
-Not like how it was eventually writteen.
+Not like how it was eventually published, at any rate.
 Over the course of that year, various drafts were made available to people that either have gone through this sort of thing, or were invested in the outcome in a positive way.
-I considered any feedback given to me in subsequent revisions and appreciate the encouragment I received, but <b>the words are entirely my own</b>.<br /><br />A lot has happened between January 2017 and April 2018, and I'll do my best to make sense of it all as we go.<pre><4</pre></p></div>
+I considered any feedback given to me in subsequent revisions and appreciate the encouragement I received, but <b>the words are entirely my own</b>.<br /><br />A lot has happened between January 2017 and April 2018, and I'll do my best to make sense of it all as we go.<pre><4</pre></p></div>

 <div class="notice--warning">
 <h4>Beware: Falling Serifs</h4>